-The State of Texas requires 30 hours of approved upper division accounting courses, plus 21 hours of approved upper division business courses, and an approved three semester hour course in ethics, included within a total of 150 semester hours, and a degree, as qualifications to sit for the CPA examination.
+The State of Texas requires 30 hours of approved upper division accounting courses, plus 24 hours of approved upper division business courses, and an approved three semester hour course in ethics, included within a total of 150 semester hours, and a degree, as qualifications to sit for the CPA examination.
 Not less than half of the 30 accounting hours must be from traditional on the ground classroom courses.
-Note that ACCT 6318 is designated as an accounting course; the State Board of Public Accountancy does not accept the course as part of the 30 hours of accounting courses required for qualification.
+Note that ACCT 6318 is designated as an accounting course; the State Board of Public Accountancy does not accept the course as part of the 30 hours of accounting courses required for qualification, but it is an approved ethics course for the State ethics requirement.
+The ethics course must be taught in a traditional classroom environment.
 The approved three semester hour course in ethics is required in addition to the 30 hour requirement.
 State Board of Public Accountancy rules change from time to time.
 While it is our intention that our courses meet State Board rules, there can be no assurance that any particular course is acceptable at any particular time.